Economic policy of the Biden administration

 The New Republic praised Biden's economic record in July 2024, highlighting how record low unemployment led to wage growth at the lower half of the distribution.
 In October 2024, 35% of households with incomes below $50,000 a year were living paycheck to paycheck, up from 32% in 2019.
 The expansion of the Affordable Care Act, the child tax credit, $1400 stimulus checks, and the expansion of SNAP benefits also boosted balance sheets for low and middle-income Americans.
-New business formation is also up 30% from pre-pandemic levels, and notably strong among women including women of color.
-Biden took antitrust law enforcement more seriously than presidents in recent memory, as seen by the work of Lina Khan at the FTC.
+New business formation rose 30% from pre-pandemic levels, with a disproportionate rise among women, including women of color.
+Biden appointed Lina Khan as chair of the FTC; her initiatives involved an expansion of antitrust enforcement.
 The administration also pursued lower drug prices by allowing Medicare to negotiate the prices it pays and capping the price of insulin.

 Surveys have also found most Americans view their own economic situation positively and rate their local and state economies as doing better than the national economy, hinting at a disconnect fueled more by media narrative.
 For example, a March 2024 CBS News poll found that 65% of Americans viewed the economy under Biden's predecessor (and eventual successor), Donald Trump, as good, whereas only 38% expressed a similar positive opinion of the current economy under Biden.
+However, exit polls of voters in the 2024 presidential election found that 45% of voters stated their personal financial situation was worse than in 2020, which exceeded the 42% number in the 2008 election and was the highest since the question was asked.
+Only 24% of voters said their personal economic situation was better.
+This negative perception was credited for Trump's reelection.